digital twins

 The key downside is that updating such twins takes hours rather than minutes or seconds.
 So, the approach makes sense in areas where you don’t need to make immediate decisions.

-The data-based method offers more accurate and quicker results and is applicable to products or processes with complex interactions and a large number of impact factors involved.
-On the other hand, to produce valid results it needs a vast amount of information not limited to live streams from sensors.
+They offer more accurate and quicker results and are applicable to products or processes with complex interactions and a large number of impact factors involved.
+On the other hand, the approach needs a vast amount of information not limited to live streams from sensors to produce valid results.

-Today, various combinations of two methods — or so-called hybrid twins — are often used to take advantage of both worlds.
+Today, various combinations of two methods—or so-called hybrid twins—are often used to achieve the best of both worlds.

 Narrow down the focus